 These ideals are integral to this iconic martial art and integrated into its fundamentals.
 Conversely, achieving a red belt requires great skill and admittance to a high-level understanding of these principles, which underpin Taekwondo’s success.

-The Origins of Belts in Martial Arts and the History of Taekwondo Belts
+The Origins Of Belts In Martial Arts And The History Of Taekwondo Belts

 Oriental martial arts have been practiced in the Far East for centuries, but the belt system is a relatively new phenomenon, just a little over a century old.
 Before belts were introduced, martial artists handed out certificates (or diplomas) to students who had reached a certain level of knowledge and ability.

-The Evolution of Taekwondo Belts: How the TKD Belt System Has Changed Over Time
+The Evolution of Taekwondo Belts: How The TKD Belt System Has Changed Over Time

-Taekwondo is a martial art that originated in Korea over 2,000 years ago.
-Over time, the sport has evolved and changed in many ways, including the ranking system.
-In the early days of taekwondo, no standard ranking system or belt colors existed.
-It wasn’t until the mid-20th century that the first standardized taekwondo belt system was introduced, and this system has continued to evolve over time.
-Today, the taekwondo belt system is recognized worldwide and used by millions of people in many countries.
+In the early days of Taekwondo, no standard ranking system or belt colors existed.
+It wasn’t until the mid-20th century that the first standardized Taekwondo belt system was introduced, and this system has continued to evolve.

-But, at the turn of the 20th century, a man called Jigorō Kanō, best known as the founder of judo, decided to introduce colored belts in his art.
+But, at the turn of the 20th century, a man called Jigorō Kanō, best known as the founder of Judo, decided to introduce colored belts in his art.

 This was not a completely original idea, as he was inspired by a similar system present in the Japanese board game of go (similar to chess), but it was a revolution of belt colors in the world of martial arts.